Zevulun Orlev: Biography

-Zvulun Orlev was born in Rehovot during the Mandate era.
+Zevulun Orlev was born in Rehovot during the Mandate era.
 He studied humanities and social sciences at the Hebrew University of Jerusalem and then trained to be a teacher at Moreshet Yaakov College.
 Orlev lives in Jerusalem's Givat Mordechai neighborhood with his wife, Nira.
 They have four children.

 Military career

 During his national service in the Israel Defense Forces, he reached the rank of Sergeant.
 Orlev fought in the Six-Day War, participating in the capture of East Jerusalem.
 He sustained a knee injury and underwent rehabilitation for two years.
 During the Yom Kippur War, Orlev served in a stronghold on the Bar-Lev Line.
 During the Egyptian attack on the first day of the war, Orlev took charge of the soldiers in his outpost after the commander was wounded.
 Under his command, his unit repelled Egyptian attempts to capture the position, and he organized the evacuation from the stronghold.
 For this, he was awarded a Medal of Distinguished Service.
 He later served as a reservist during the 1982 Lebanon War.